soficis/Slowverb/README.md

 ### 🎧 Preview Mode

 Before exporting, you can generate a **real-time preview** of your processed audio.
+The editor displays live progress updates (Decoding -> Effects -> Mastering) so you know exactly when your preview is ready to play.
 This lets you hear changes as you tweak the sliders, without waiting for a full render.

 ### 💾 Automatic Project Saving